CyberSource/cybersource-sdk-java/README.md

       - Enter the custom class name in customHttpClass field.
 Provide the full package name along with the class name. example customHttpClass= <packagename.customHttpClass>
       - The custom HTTP Class must have a three argument constructor which accepts MerchantConfig, DocumentBuilder and LoggerWrapper as argument.
 Then it should call the constructor of the parent class.
+    - `merchantConfigCacheEnabled` If this property is set to true (default value is false) it will cache the merchantConfig object based on keyAlias/merchantID
 - Build this project using Maven.
   - `mvn clean` - Cleans the Project
   - `mvn install` - Builds the project and creates a jar file of client SDK.
 Includes running all unit tests and integration tests